develar/gh-routing-data/docs/index.md

 ## Installation

 Click a "Locus" link to install on Locus (will be automatically downloaded and extracted to `mapsVector/`).
 In the [GraphHopper Add-on](https://github.com/asamm/locus-addon-graphhopper/releases/latest) choose which file you want to use.

+Or simply download zip file to install manually.
+As most zip libraries for Android doesn't support files more than 2GB, large regions split into 3 parts.

 ## Maps